gkkpch/voltastream0-build/README.md

 ### voltastream0-build
-Scripts to help build a Voltastream Zero image.
+Scripts to help build your own Voltastream Zero image.
+This build set targets developers.
+#### Note

-This build set targets developers, it uses, but is not part of the volumio Build repo.
+These scripts use, but are not part of the Volumio 2 Build and platform repo.

 #### Prerequisites